metacpan/metacpan-grep-front-end/README.md

 The project comes with a basic `.travis.yml` file.

-If you want to start smoking your own branches, you simply need to link your [GitHub account](https://github.com) to your (Travis CI account)[https://travis-ci.org/], then enable the repository in your (Travis Dashboard)[https://travis-ci.org/dashboard]
+If you want to start smoking your own branches, you simply need to link your [GitHub account](https://github.com/) to your [Travis CI account](https://travis-ci.org/), then enable the repository in your [Travis Dashboard](https://travis-ci.org/dashboard)

 Note that any Pull Request submitted via GitHub would trigger a Travis smoke without any settings required from your side :-)